mamewotoko/podplayer/README.md

 * show web page of podcast
 * display site icon of podcast
 * add link to episode list
+* set default value of MultiListPreference by array name not by string value
 * add test

 License